 Boys join Hampton from over 100 different feeder schools each year, and delivery of a smooth induction programme is therefore essential to help boys settle in as quickly as possible and make new friends.
 Our staff have a wealth of experience of this important process and our induction programme is an established and effective one.
 Helping boys feel at home is a priority at Hampton.

-Induction for entry to the First Year (Year 7)
+Joining us in First Year (Year 7)

 Before allocating boys to a Form, we ask them to choose which modern foreign language they would like to study and to name any other boys they would particularly like to be with.
 We try as far as possible to accommodate the boys’ wishes.
 Forms normally include 24 boys who stay in the same Form group for their first two years at Hampton.
 They will have different Form Tutors and Subject Tutors each academic year.